sonofeft/PyHatch/docs/travis_ci.rst

     script:
         - py.test

-I recieved an email after synching the file with GitHub that the above tests were successfully run.
+I received an email after syncing the file with GitHub that the above tests were successfully run.

 Note that I have ``Travis CI`` set up to run ``py.test`` whereas I set up ``TOX`` to run ``nosetests``.
 Feel free to change them around to your test suite of choice.